catalyst-cloud/catalystcloud-docs/source/contributing.rst

 Git older than 2.9.0
 ====================

-In order to enable this hook run the following command for the root of this
+In order to enable this hook, run the following command for the root of this
 repo:

 .. code-block:: bash

   $ cp githooks/pre-commit .git/hooks/

-If you prefer you can symlink hooks as described `here`_.
+If you prefer, you can symlink hooks as described `here`_.

 Output Verbosity
 ================

-The commit hook currently displays the output of ``compile.sh`` if you would prefer to suppress this output you can switch these commented lines:
+The commit hook currently displays the output of ``compile.sh``.
+If you would prefer to suppress this output, you can switch these commented lines:

 .. code-block:: bash

-  # Switch these if you prefer to supress compiles output
+  # Switch these if you prefer to suppress compiles output
   #"$DIR/compile.sh" &>/dev/null
   "$DIR/compile.sh"